 For you and your children: If your spouse is serving for at least ten years and you have jointly decided to transfer benefits, then there are avenues that will allow a GI Bill to transfer from the servicemember to a spouse.

-6. You can save on base.
+6. You can save money on base

 Most of us living on base or in a military town have access to amenities that allow great savings.

 Commissary: It can be easy to consider higher prices at a grocery store other than the commissary as the price you pay to avoid the payday rush on base.
 However, the commissary has been proven consistently to offer prices better than even store brands found at places such as Wal-Mart.
 A shift in your grocery schedule can save you the struggle of endless lines on payday, and save you a few bucks.

 Gym: Seriously, this one is a non-debatable money saver.
 Civilian gyms are going to charge at least $120 a year just to use the equipment.
 Especially if you’re able to go during non-peak hours, utilizing the base gym is a clear financial break.

 Community Centers: Often housing neighborhoods have community centers that provide a cost-effective way to throw big parties or even small get-togethers.
 Depending on the base, community centers often feature commercial kitchens, small theaters, and amenities such as pool tables and dart boards.

 Movie Theater: Many bases have a movie theater where you can get tickets for just a few dollars.